juliuskrah/antaeus/README.md

 |
 ├── pleo-antaeus-rest
 |        Entry point for REST API.
 This is where the routes are defined.
+|
+├── pleo-antaeus-schedule
+|        Module containing the APIs for scheduling and running payment of invoices.
 └──
 ```

+## The Solution

 ### Main Libraries and dependencies
 * [Exposed](https://github.com/JetBrains/Exposed) - DSL for type-safe SQL